wp-plugins/automatic-post-tagger/readme.txt

 * Adds tags to all posts with just one click (three ways of handling already assigned tags)
 * Configurable maximum amount of tags per post (Automatic Post Tagger won't add more tags than you want)
 * Supports importing already existing tags, creating and importing backups
-* Workaround for Latin diacritic characters (non-Latin alphabets like Arabic or Chinese are not supported yet)
+* Workaround for Latin diacritic characters (non-Latin alphabets like Arabic or Chinese aren't supported yet)

 == Installation ==
 1. Upload the plugin to the '/wp-content/plugins/' directory.